Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 Compare

-Differences between Barbecue chicken and Hamburger
+Differences between barbecue chicken and hamburgers

-• Hamburger's daily need coverage for Vitamin B12 is 40% higher.
+• Hamburgers' daily need coverage for vitamin B12 is 40% higher.

-The food types used in this comparison are Chicken, broiler, rotisserie, BBQ, thigh meat and skin and Fast foods, hamburger; double, regular, patty; plain.
+The food types used in this comparison are Chicken, broiler, rotisserie, BBQ, thigh meat, and skin and Fast foods, hamburger; double, regular, patty; plain.

 Infographic